Counseling Overview

 Ms. Kimberly Dodson, Systems Support Counselor

-Ms. Dodson is starting her fifth year at Republic Middle School.
+Ms. Dodson is starting her sixth year at Republic Middle School.
 Before coming to Republic, Ms. Dodson taught at Willard Middle School for 13 years and spent two years as a grades 6-12 counselor at Mansfield Public Schools.
 In her free time she enjoys traveling and spoiling her dog, Zoe.
 Ms. Dodson loves working with middle schoolers because they are always changing and are capable of incredible growth.
 She encourages students and parents to reach out if they have questions or concerns.

 Email Ms. Dodson